sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 or the number of decimals).
 Dimensions and attributes are known as "components".

 The measurement of some phenomenon (e.g. the figure 1.2953 mentioned above) is known as an "observation" in SDMX.
+Sometimes, observations can also have several measures, e.g. an estimated value can be complemented with the value corresponding to the upper confidence limit and the value corresponding to the lower confidence limit of the esimation.
-Observations are grouped together into a "data set".
+Observations, when exchanged, are grouped together into a "data set".
 However, there can also be an intermediate grouping.
 For example, all exchange rates for the US dollar against the euro can be measured on a daily basis and these measures can then be grouped together, in a so-called "time series".
 Similarly, you can group a collection of